MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_setscissorrect.md

 ### -param hDevice [in]

 A handle to the display device (graphics context).

 ### -param *

-#### - pRect [in]
+*pRect* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that specifies the 2-D portion of the render target to confine rendering to.

 ## -returns